ManuelBehrendt/Mera.jl/docs/src/07_multi_Mera_Files.md

+!!! note "NOTE"
-<div class="alert alert-block alert-info"> <b>NOTE</b> The reading from JLD2 files is multiple times faster than from the original RAMSES files. </div>
+    The reading from JLD2 files is multiple times faster than from the original RAMSES files.

 #### Used Memory